mathiasandresen/uni-notes/docs/7-semester/DS/10-blockchain.md

 * Information organized into blocks
 * Each block has a hash pointer (HP) to previous block
-* To verify block n, has it and compare to HP(block n)
+* To verify block n, hash it and compare to HP(block n)
     * Which is contained into your block n+1
 * Tamper free block addition